In this age of instant gratification, customers expect a smooth and seamless online payments experience.

 The main advantage of a redirect gateway is that it’s easy to implement, but you will have to give up control of the customer experience and the online checkout process will be longer.

-In contrast, embedding the payment gateway makes it a part of your website’s infrastructure, ensuring buyers can complete payments directly on your website.
+In contrast, integrating the payment gateway makes it a part of your website’s infrastructure, ensuring buyers can complete payments directly on your website.

 Visitors will no longer need to leave your site, giving you complete control over your buyer’s UX (user experience).

-Stax Pay offers an embedded payment gateway you can easily incorporate with your website using the Stax API.
+Stax offers an integrated payment gateway you can easily incorporate with your website using the Stax API.

 Step 5: Customize your checkout page